ldsouza/ldsouza.github.io/_posts/2017-12-09-using-microsoft-flow-with-office-365-groups.md

 featured: false
 comments: false
 category: Office 365
-tags:
-  - Office 365
-  - SharePoint
-  - Microsoft Flow
+tags: 'Office 365,SharePoint,Microsoft Flow,Office 365 Groups'
+categories:
-  - Office 365 Groups
+  - personal
+title: An Awesome Headline!
 ---

 Office 365 Groups is a collaboration service that allows groups or teams in your organization to create documents, work on project plans, send emails and schedule appointments all in one place.